core-wg/cacheable-oscore/draft-amsuess-core-cachable-oscore.md

 A server MUST ignore the option.

-Proxies are free to keep the Padding option on a message, to remove it or to add further padding of its own.
+Proxies are free to keep the Padding option on a message, to remove it or to add further padding of their own.

 # Simple Cachability using Ticket Requests {#sec-ticket-requests}

-Building on the concept of Phantom Requests and Informative Responses defined in {{I-D.tiloca-core-observe-multicast-notifications}}, basic proxying operation is already possible with the mechanisms described in that document.
+Building on the concept of Phantom Requests and Informative Responses defined in {{I-D.tiloca-core-observe-multicast-notifications}}, basic proxying operations are already possible with the mechanisms described in that document.

 That is, instead of replying to a client with a regular response, a server can send an Informative Response, defined as a protected 5.03 (Service Unavailable) error message.
 The payload of the Informative Response contains the Phantom Request, which is a Ticket Request in this document's broader terminology.